a16z-infra/reading-list/README.md

 1. Install Ruby and Jekyll (mac instructions: https://jekyllrb.com/docs/installation/macos/)
 2. Install bundler: run `gem install bundler`
-3. In your local copy of the repo, run `bundle install` once to install dependencies
+3. Install site dependencies: in your local copy of the repo, run `bundle install`
-4. Then run `bundle exec jekyll serve` each time you need to start the local server
+4. Start the local server: in your local copy, run `bundle exec jekyll serve`
-5. Access the site at http://127.0.0.1:4000/ by default
+5. Access the site: http://127.0.0.1:4000/ by default

 When a PR is merged, the site will be automatically updated